AndriyShymoniak/test_task/README.md

 1. Make sure you have Java 11 JDK, any Java Environment, Postman and MySQL Workbench 8.0 installed.
 2. Clone this project.
 3. Find "test_db.sql" file in "/data" folder, open it as SQL script and run it to create database and set initial values.
-4. You should also change a few fields in Java application properties located in "test_app\src\main\resources\application.properties" There you should change
+4. You should also change a few fields in Java application properties located in "test_app\src\main\resources\application.properties":

 - spring.datasource.username = (your MySQL Workbench instance username)
 - spring.datasource.password = (your MySQL Workbench instance password)